540co/dod-jbook-pdf-xml/README.md

 `MasterJustificationBook/JustificationBookGroupList/JustificationBookGroup/JustificationBookInfoList/JustificationBook/ProgramElementList/ProgramElement`

 ```

 $ php process.php --step 4-process-json-docs

 ```

 ### Step 5: Convert JSON files to CSV

 During this step, each JSON file is analyzed and flattened / converted to a collection of CSV files.

-In addition, an ERD and README file is created dynamically based upon the data converted.
+In addition, an `ERD` and `README.md` file is created dynamically based upon the data converted.

 ```

 $ php process.php --step 5-json-to-csv --resource-type procurement-lineitems
 $ php process.php --step 5-json-to-csv --resource-type rdte-programelements

 ```

 ### Step 6: Zip CSV output

-During this step, the CSV files (and associated `-j` files) are compressed for each portability / storage in repos (such as Github).
+During this step, the CSV files (and associated `-j` files) are compressed for portability / storage in repos (such as Github).

 ```

 $ php process.php --step 6-csv-to-zip --resource-type procurement-lineitems
 $ php process.php --step 6-csv-to-zip--resource-type rdte-programelements

 ```